LLNL/mpibind/tutorials/tapia22/README.md

 <details>
 <summary>

-If we ran `srun -ppvis -t1 -N2 -n8 ./mpi` on Pascal, how many tasks would run `mpi`?
+If we ran `srun -N2 -n8 ./mpi` on Pascal, how many tasks would run `mpi`?
 How many cores would each task have access to?

 </summary>

 With `-n8`, we'd still have a total of 8 tasks.
 Because we'd be working with 2 nodes, each with 36 cores, each task would have access to **9** cores.